Lust for Life (Lana Del Rey song): Commercial performance

 In the United States, "Lust for Life" debuted at spot of number 36 on Digital Songs chart based on one day of tracking.
-It entered the Billboard Hot 100 the following week at number 64, thus made Del Rey's eleventh chart entry, being her third collaboration with The Weekend to reach the Hot 100 along with "Prisoner" from Weeknd's debut album, The Beauty Behind the Madness (2015) and "Stargirl Interlude" from his sophomore record Starboy (2017).
+It entered the Billboard Hot 100 the following week at number 64, thus made Del Rey's eleventh chart entry, being her third collaboration with The Weeknd to reach the Hot 100 along with "Prisoner" from The Weeknd's second studio album, Beauty Behind the Madness (2015) and "Stargirl Interlude" from his third studio album Starboy (2016).
 "Lust for Life" additionally debuted within top ten on Hot Rock Songs chart issued for May 13, 2017.
 Becoming Del Rey's second highest debut on the charts, following "Love" released two months prior which debuted at number two.
 Outside the United States, "Lust for Life" peaked in the top forty in various countries including the United Kingdom—where it debuted at 38 on UK Singles Charts—Canada, Sweden, Scotland and Poland.